 A geyser consists of four main parts, namely:

 The process in which the water is heated is fairly simple.
 Cold water is pumped into the bottom of tank through the inlet, which is also where you'll find the heating element.
 After the heating element has heated the water, the water moves up in the tank through convection and leaves the tank through the outlet.
 In some cases there are two heating elements, one at the bottom and one at the top.
 This is to increase efficiency.

-In very rare cases there isn’t a tank, but this is only when water is needed on demand or the space is simply too limited.
-But for the most part there will be a tank that should be well insulated.
+In very rare cases there isn't a tank, but this is only when water is needed on demand or space is simply too limited.
+But for the most part, there will be a tank that should be well insulated.
 Insulation helps to keep the water warmer for longer, so the tank is important in terms of efficiency.
-With less re-heating less electricity is being used.
+With less re-heating, less electricity is being used.

 The Heating Element